Working with the media

 We always like to know when our faculty members are speaking with the media.
 It helps us identify and cultivate reporters who are interested in UMass Medical School.
 Additionally, because we share a campus with UMass Memorial Medical Center, it’s important we ensure the privacy and confidentiality of our patients.
 Therefore, any member of the media visiting the campus must be accompanied by a member of the Office of Communications.

-When a reporter calls, gather the basic details—reporter's name, media outlet, phone number and story deadline—and ask what the story will be about and how the interview will be used.
-Then contact one of our media relations experts at 508-856-2000 or send an e-mail to UMMSNews@umassmed.edu.
+When a reporter calls, gather the basic details—reporter's name, media outlet, phone number and story deadline.
+Additionally, it's important to ask what the story will be about and how and where it will be used.

 Taking time to share your news or expertise with a reporter is good for UMass Medical School and UMass Memorial Medical Center as it gets the word out about the remarkable things happening on campus.
 It’s also good for you: a news story is a great way to promote your work to an audience of thousands, even millions, of people.